isaacovercast/isaacovercast.github.io/_pages/research/community-genetic-diversity.md

 communities at unobserved locations across the landscape?
-To this end we developed a machine learning inference procedure which we trained on the observed data and generated the following map of projected community genetic structure throughout the Coral Triangle.
+To this end we developed a machine learning inference procedure which we trained on the observed data and generated the following map of projected community genetic structure across the Coral Triangle.

 ![Predicting community genetic diversity structure across the landscape](/assets/images/PredictedGeneticStructure.png)